dominiquegodin/ATLAS-electron-identification/README.md

 --plotting=ON  (enables plotting of accuracy history, distributions separations ans ROC curve; default=OFF)

---symmetries (provides 3-fold data augmentation with vertical and horizontal images inversions; default=OFF)
+--symmetries=ON (provides 3-fold data augmentation with vertical and horizontal images inversions; default=OFF)

 --cal_images=ON  (peforms no training and plots random calorimeter images for each layer; default=OFF)